robaho/go-concurrency-test/readme.md

 I removed the use of defer in the lock implementation as it is a known? performance issue.

+I reduced the number of elements cached to be 500k which should allow the cache to fit entirely in the L3 on the testing machine.
+It made some improvement.

 I updated the testing methodology to make certain constraints on the test more clear.

 **Summary**